 To stave off problems, you should line the trench with thick landscape fabric.
 Be sure to use gravel for its bottom.
 If you chose such a drain, and perforated 3-inch drain pipe is the most suitable option.
 You can use gravel or drainage rock.
 If you want to keep the drainage hidden, you should to plant grass over the soil.

 Read also: 7 FRENCH DRAIN MISTAKES – Not For Everyone

 Type 2.
 Interior Perimeter Drain

-You can use an internal perimeter drain to prevent basement leaks.
-For such a basement waterproofing system, pipe must be installed against all the exterior walls.
+You can use it to prevent basement leaks.
+For such basement waterproofing system, pipe must be installed against all the exterior walls.
 You will not need to digging outside the home.
 This is because the pipe will be laid even in basement floor.
 An interior French drain system allows water to drain behind a membrane on the wall.
 This will avoid the moisture-wicking in concrete block/cinder block foundation.

 This applies to water seepage onto the basement floor.
 If you decide to build such a system, you can extend the useful life of the foundation.

 Basement perimeter drains, perimeter D., drain tile or B-Dri/Beaver Basement type basement de-watering system: This phrases discusses types of basement drain for stopping foundation leaks or preventing wet basements and crawl spaces.
 A Basement perimeter drains looks like another indoor system.
 Such pipes cut into the floor around the perimeter of a basement.
 To remove water from the building interior you can use the space between the basement and wooden floor.
 If you build a French drain in the basement, you can make sure that this is the best way to keep a basement dry.
 The system will be installed inside or outside the foundation.
 You will never need maintenance or replacement.